"Simply put: Genesis is life, from lifelessness.

 - Super Mario Galaxy and Super Mario Galaxy 2

-- The Hungry Lumas will, if fed enough starbits or coins, will actually transform into either a new planet or galaxy.
+- The Hungry Lumas will, if fed enough starbits or coins, actually transform into either a new planet or galaxy.

 - At the end of the first game, the universe seemingly collapses.
 The player is then Sucked into a bright tunnel where there is the sound of Babies crying.
 Rosalina arrives and announces that at this moment THOUSANDS of Lumas are being born.